dagster-io/dagster-cloud-cicd-action/README.md

 GitHub Action to update Dagster Cloud code locations, building and pushing Docker images when pipeline code is updated.

+## Quickstart

+Want to get started right away, or look at a functional example for reference?
+We provide a [quickstart template repo](https://github.com/dagster-io/dagster-cloud-ci-action-quickstart) which you can use to get CI for your Cloud instance up and running quickly.

 ## Usage

 This action requires that access to the target Docker registry is set up, and that the